-I love recipes that come together with little fuss and almost no clean up!
+I love recipes that can be made with little fuss and almost no clean up!
 And this is definitely one of those recipes.

 Vegan Gluten-Free Oat & Quinoa Waffles